yuanchun-li/yuanchun-li.github.io/_pages/publications.md

 ## 2023

+<a name="MobiSys23"></a>
+-   Rui Kong, **Yuanchun Li\***, Yizhen Yuan, Linghe Kong.
+"ConvReLU++: Reference-based Lossless Acceleration of Conv-ReLU Operations on Mobile CPU".
+In Proceedings of the 21st ACM International Conference on Mobile Systems, Applications, and Services.
+(MobiSys 2023)
+<a name="TOSEM23"></a>
+-   Yuheng Huang, Lei Ma, **Yuanchun Li\***.
+"PatchCensor: Patch Robustness Certification for Transformers via Exhaustive Testing".
+ACM Transactions on Software Engineering and Methodology.
+(TOSEM)
 <a name="SANER23a"></a>
--   Naiyu Zheng, Ting Chen, Chuchu Dong, Yubo Yang, Yuanzhe Li, Yunxin Liu, **Yuanchun Li**. "\Environment-aware Testing for DNN-based Smart-home WiFi Sensing Systems".
+-   Naiyu Zheng, Ting Chen, Chuchu Dong, Yubo Yang, Yuanzhe Li, Yunxin Liu, **Yuanchun Li**.
+"Environment-aware Testing for DNN-based Smart-home WiFi Sensing Systems".
 In Proceedings of the 30th IEEE International Conference on Software Analysis, Evolution and Reengineering.
 (SANER 2023)
 <a name="SANER23b"></a>
 -   Zhonghao Pan, Yang Feng, Zhiyuan Li, Yunxin Liu, **Yuanchun Li**.
 "Understanding the Impact of Quantum Noise on Quantum Programs".
 In Proceedings of the 30th IEEE International Conference on Software Analysis, Evolution and Reengineering.
 (SANER 2023)
 <a name="ICSE23"></a>